 The author writes in an approachable style suitable for elementary school age readers, though I’m not sure about some of the license the author takes to spruce up the story.
 The story adds in a vaguely mystical dog, implying some sort of connection with Mary’s late father, appearing after his death sporting similarly colored hair, and disappearing after she discovers her Ichthyosaurus, “As if he had done his work and drifted away.”
 The book claims the sale of said Ichthyosaur made enough money for Anning and her mother to live happily the rest of their lives, when in fact she struggled with poverty all her life.
 I suppose one can make the argument for a bit of artistic liberty, but these particular aspects of the book felt a little too “Disneyfied” for my tastes (and I mean that as a negative despite identifying as a life-long Disney fan).
 It’s perfectly fine if one doesn’t feel like wearing down their young readers with the slog of a work-a-day life, but the inclusion of these almost fairy tale type elements rubbed me the wrong way just a bit.

 Despite my reservations, Stone Girl, Bone Girl presents an engaging story that introduces young readers to one of the giants among fossil hunters.
-Mary Anning deserves all the acclaim she receives, and if this book earns her a few more young fans, that more than enough to earn my recommendation.
+Mary Anning deserves all the acclaim she receives, and if this book earns her a few more young fans, then I suppose that’s good enough for me.
+If you have older readers though, I suggest the historical fiction chapter book Mary Anning’s Curiosity, which covers the same time period as this book, but with greater fidelity to the real Anning’s life.
 Incidentally, if this post has gotten YOU excited about Mary Anning, I would be remiss if I didn’t plug Mary Anning Rocks!
 They are raising money in to erect a statue of Mary Anning in her hometown of Lyme Regis, which you can donate to on their website here.
 Be sure to follow their official Twitter account for more updates!
 Consider following me on Twitter and Instagram as well to keep abreast of future book reviews, including several more Mary Anning books I happen to have on hand!